lolol101/AA-Arch/docs/libAlgorithmsDescription.md

 ## 7. Z-function

 The Z-function algorithm calculates an array where each element represents the length of the longest substring starting from that position that matches the prefix of the string.
-It allows you to find all occurrences of a string in another string.

 Time - O(n + m) \
 Space - O(n + m) \
 Where n, m are the length of the strings.

+## 8. Naive

+The naive algorithm finds all occurrences of a substring within a larger string by checking every possible position where the substring could start.
+It iterates through the main string and compares each segment of the same length as the substring to see if they match.
+Time - O(n * m)
+Space - O(n)
+Where n is the length of string and m is the length of substring.